ewancoder/tyr-ops/keys.md

 This is needed for uploading the public master key to e.g. GitHub to get a verified status.

 `gpg --armor --export MASTER_KEY_ID`

+### Exporting a signing subkey to another machine

+- `gpg --export-secret-subkeys SUBKEY_ID! > subkey.gpg`
+- then on another machine: `gpg --import subkey.gpg`

+If you need to also be able to verify signatures on second machine, you need a public key as well:

+- `gpg --export --armor MASTER_KEY_ID > publickey.asc`
+- `gpg --import publickey.asc`

+In order to not see "unknown/untrusted" messages in git log, do the following:

+- `gpg --edit-key MASTER_ID` (will work even without exporting a public key)
+- `trust`, select 5 (ultimate trust) for own key
+- quit

 ## SSH